erfangolpour/EagleEye/README.md

-# ArguX
+# EagleEye

 ## Real-Time Object Detection in Public Camera Feeds

-**ArguX** is a Python script that scans public cameras gathered from [Insecam](http://www.insecam.org/) to locate objects of interest via [YOLOv4](https://arxiv.org/pdf/2004.10934) object detection model.
+**EagleEye** is a Python script that scans public cameras gathered from [Insecam](http://www.insecam.org/) to locate objects of interest via [YOLOv4](https://arxiv.org/pdf/2004.10934) object detection model.
 The name is inspired by Greek mythology, where Argus Panoptes (Ἀὁγος Πανόπτης, "All-seeing Argos") is a many-eyed giant capable of seeing everything.

 ---